-Abstract
+Abstract.
 This contribution develops a theoretical framework that takes into account the effect of approximate optimization on learning algorithms.
 The analysis shows distinct tradeoffs for the case of small-scale and large-scale learning problems.
 Small-scale learning problems are subject to the usual approximation-estimation tradeoff.
 Large-scale learning problems are subject to a qualitatively different tradeoff involving the computational complexity of the underlying optimization algorithms in non-trivial ways.
+For instance, a mediocre optimization algorithms, stochastic gradient descent, is shown to perform very well on large-scale learning problems.